WAAM

 Understanding WAAM

 Wire Arc Additive Manufacturing (WAAM) is an advanced additive manufacturing process using gas metal arc welding.
-It melts wire filler material with an electric arc, depositing it layer-by-layer to create strong, metallurgically bonded components.
+In this process, wire is melted using an electric arc and applied layer by layer to produce strong, metallurgically bonded components.

 Thanks to its high deposition rates and targeted material application, WAAM is both energy- and material-efficient.
-It is particularly well-suited for manufacturing near-net-shape semi-finished components, minimizing the need for extensive post-processing and reducing material waste.
+It is particularly well suited for the production of near-net-shape semi-finished products, minimizing the need for costly machining and reducing material waste.

 Advantages at a Glance